-Proofreading is one of the best online jobs because it's flexible, it pays well, and there are virtually no start-up costs.
-This makes it a great side hustle for teachers, college students, those working a traditional 9-to-5 job, and anyone who wants to supplement their income.
+The best online proofreading jobs allow you to remotely make money proofreading.
+This is an excellent online job if you’re a grammar nerd, and the added bonus is that proofreading is flexible, pays well, and has virtually no start-up costs.
+Overall, proofreading is a great side hustle for teachers, college students, those working a traditional 9-to-5 job, and anyone who wants to supplement their income.

-- Cringe when your friends mistakenly use they’re, their, and there in texts
+• Cringe when your friends mistakenly use they’re, their, and there.

-- Know how to use a semicolon properly
+• Know how to properly use a semicolon.

-If that sounds like you, then keep reading to find out exactly what proofreaders do, how much they make, how to find proofreading jobs, and more.
+Sound like the kind of thing you’d excel at?
+Then keep reading to find out exactly what proofreaders do, how much they’re paid, and where to find the best online proofreading jobs for 2024!

 What is Proofreading?